Home » Education

 Education Council Co-Chairs:

-- Dr. Jay Morror, Superintendent, United Township School District
+- Dr. Jay Morrow, Superintendent, United Township School District

 - Dr. James Spelhaug, Superintendent, Pleasant Valley Community School District